-Levels of remuneration should be sufficient to attract, retain and motivate directors of the quality required to run the Company successfully, but a company should avoid paying more than is necessary for this purpose.
-A significant proportion of executive directors' remuneration should be structured so as to link rewards to corporate and individual performance.
+Levels of remuneration should be sufficient to attract, retain and motivate Directors of the quality required to run the Company successfully, but a Company should avoid paying more than is necessary for this purpose.
+A significant proportion of executive Directors' remuneration should be structured so as to link rewards to corporate and individual performance.

-There should be a formal and transparent procedure for developing policy on executive remuneration and for fixing the remuneration packages of individual directors.
-No director should be involved in deciding his or her own remuneration.
+There should be a formal and transparent procedure for developing policy on executive remuneration and for fixing the remuneration packages of individual Directors.
+No Director should be involved in deciding his or her own remuneration.

 There should be a dialogue with shareholders based on the mutual understanding of objectives.
 The Board as a whole has responsibility for ensuring that a satisfactory dialogue with shareholders takes place.

 The Group engages in two-way communication with both its institutional and private investors and responds quickly to all queries received.
 The Group uses its website www.xppower.com to give private investors access to the same information that institutional investors receive in terms of investor presentations and research where it is permitted to be distributed.
 This includes video interviews with the Chief Executive and Finance Director available on the morning of the day that the interim and annual results are published.
 The Company also makes available a number of informational videos on its investor relations website which cover products, markets, strategy, business model, growth drivers and its investment proposition.

 The Board members receive any feedback prepared by brokers or our financial PR company following meetings with shareholders in order to keep in touch with shareholder opinion.

 The Board should use the Annual General Meeting to communicate with investors and to encourage their participation.